Jesse Colin Young: The Youngbloods

 Young met guitarist Jerry Corbitt, a folk singer from Cambridge, Massachusetts, and the pair decided to form a band as a duo called the Youngbloods (named after Young's sophomore album), touring Canada together.
 Eventually Corbitt's friend Lowell "Banana" Levinger (guitar and electric piano) and drummer Joe Bauer were added to the band, and the group became the house band for the Greenwich Village night club Cafe Au Go Go.
 During this period, Young switched from performing guitar to performing bass, as the band already had two guitar players.
 Signing to RCA Records, the band released their debut single "Grizzly Bear" in 1966, and their debut album The Youngbloods in 1967.
-The group's first album contained the song "Get Together", written by Chet Powers, and was released as a single in 1967 to moderate success; however, after its use in a public service commercial for the National Council of Christians and Jews was released in 1969, it became an international hit for the band.
-Few of the band's early songs were written by Young: only "Tears Are Falling" and "Foolin' Around (The Waltz)" from their debut album, and four on their Felix Pappalardi-produced follow up album Earth Music (1967) (however the B-sides of both issues of "Get Together" featured songs written by Young).
+The group's first album contained the song "Get Together", written by Chet Powers, and was released as a single in 1967 to moderate success; however, after its use in a 1969 public service commercial for the National Council of Christians and Jews, it became an international hit.
+Few of the band's early songs were : only "Tears Are Falling" and "Foolin' Around (The Waltz)" from their debut album, and four on their Felix Pappalardi-produced follow up album Earth Music (1967) (however, the B-sides of both issues of "Get Together" featured songs written by Young).

-During the production stages of the band's third album, the Charlie Daniels-produced Elephant Mountain (1969) when the band relocated from New York to California, Corbitt left the band, and Young became the group's main songwriter.
-The Young-penned singles from the album, "Sunlight" and "Darkness, Darkness", both became hit singles.
+During the production stages of the band's third album, the Charlie Daniels-produced Elephant Mountain (1969) when the band moved from New York to California, Corbitt left the band, and Young became the group's main songwriter.
+The Young-penned singles from the album, "Sunlight" and "Darkness, Darkness", both became hits.
 "Sunlight" was covered the next year by Three Dog Night on their album Naturally (1970).
 The band formed their own imprint with Warner Bros.
 Records, Racoon Records, on which they began releasing music in the 1970s.